fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``COMMAND`` can be any fish command, but it can also be one of a set of special input functions.
 These include functions for moving the cursor, operating on the kill-ring, performing tab completion, etc. Use ``bind --function-names`` for a complete list of these input functions.

-When ``COMMAND`` is a shellscript command, it is a good practice to put the actual code into a `function <#function>`__ and simply bind to the function name.
+When ``COMMAND`` is a shellscript command, it is a good practice to put the actual code into a :ref:`function <syntax-function>` and simply bind to the function name.
 This way it becomes significantly easier to test the function while editing, and the result is usually more readable as well.

 If a script produces output, it should finish by calling ``commandline -f repaint`` to tell fish that a repaint is in order.